ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/integrity-registers.cddl}
 ~~~

-All the measured objects in an Integrity Registers map are explicitly named and the order in which they are found on the map is irrelevant.
+All the measured objects in an Integrity Registers map are explicitly named and the order in which they appear in the map is irrelevant.
 Any digests associated with a measured object represent an acceptable state for the object.
 Therefore, if multiple digests are provided, the acceptable state is their cross-product.
 For example, given the following Integrity Registers: